fadado/jqt/docs/content/data.md

 * The predefined macro names are preceded with the characters `<%` and the macro calls finishes with the character `>`.
-* The user defined macro names for calls without arguments are preceded with the character `&` and the macro calls finishes with the character `;`.
+* The user defined macro names are preceded with the character `&` and for calls without arguments the macro calls finishes with the character `;`.
-* The user defined macro names for calls with arguments are preceded with the character `&`, then followed by the character `(`, accept arguments separated by commas (`,`), and the macro calls finishes with the character `)`.
+* For calls with arguments the user defined macro names are followed by the character `(`, arguments separated by commas (`,`), and the macro calls finishes with the character `)`.

 The more common predefined macros have this syntax: